CedricGuillemet/Imogen/bin/Documentation/ImogenUserDocumentation.md

 Category : File
 ### Description
-This is a super node. believe me!

 ### Parameters
 1. File name
-This is a super parameter. believe me!

 1. Format
-This is a super parameter. believe me!

 1. Quality
-This is a super parameter. believe me!

 1. Width
-This is a super parameter. believe me!

 1. Height
-This is a super parameter. believe me!

 1. Mode
-This is a super parameter. believe me!

 1. Export
-This is a super parameter. believe me!

 ### Example
 ![node example](Examples/Example_ImageWrite.png)